LiuXiangMath/Dowker-Complex-Based-ML/data/readme.txt

-Here we only provide the feature file for PDBbind-v2013 as a reference.
-You can generate the feature using our code.
+Here we only provide the feature file of PDBbind-v2007 as a reference.
+You can generate the feature files for other datasets using our code.